 What is OSHA's new National Emphasis Program?

-OSHA's on the look-out and their recently announced National Emphasis Program (NEP) shows they are focused on preventing heat-related injuries and illnesses in a wide range of industries.
+National Emphasis Program (NEP) shows they are focused on preventing heat-related injuries and illnesses in a wide range of industries.

 The threat of heat-related injury and illness is serious, especially for workers who are low-wage earners.
 OSHA acknowledges the direct correlation of hydration and workplace safety.
 This NEP is designed to minimize worker dehydration by targeting high heat industries like manufacturing, construction, agriculture, and transportation.

 Employers are encouraged to review and familiarize themselves with the NEP to prevent heat-related violations.
 Failure to do so can result in significant penalties from OSHA.

 What does the new National Emphasis Program mean for employers?